 Sponsored By: Dr. Pat Hidalgo

-Russ is an adult male Red Eared Slider (Trachemys scripta elegans) who came to us on February 28, 2018.
-Russ was found after being struck by a car in Amory, MS. Thankfully, his wounds appear to be superficial.
-He should heal and be ready for release later this year.
+Russ is an adult male Red Eared Slider (Trachemys scripta elegans) who came to us on February 28, 2018, after being hit by a car.

 Mack is a adult male Red Eared Slider (Trachemys scripta elegans), who entered our care on February 21, 2018 after being hit by a car.
 Once we examined Mack, we noticed that he had obviously once been someone's pet (as evidenced by the pyramiding of his shell and his immediate acceptance of commercial turtle food.)
 He likely escaped, or was released, and ended up on a dangerous roadway.
 He is healing well, and will be offered for adoption later this year.

 Scrub is a large male alligator snapping turtle (Macrochelys temminckii), who came into our care at the end of January after his owner passed away.
 Scrub has an exciting forever home lined up, but won't be able to move there until late 2018 or early 2019.
 He'll remain in our facility until his new home is ready.
 (Big announcement on that later!)

 Jagger is a juvenile Gulf Coast Box Turtle (Terrapene carolina major) who entered our care on January 27, 2018.
 Jagger came to us from Wild at Heart Rescue.
 Jagger was attacked by a predator, leaving him scarred and without the use of one eye.
 When/if he's healthy again, he will be placed for adoption.

 Sponsored By: Pam Gigac